 ...You know that it will be hard to say goodbye.
 You have already promised a few kids that you will visit next year, and you've spent so much time with the other counselors that you feel like you've known them for years.
 Indeed, that vkontakte account you created for fun a while back might now actually prove handy...

-You will live and work at the International Youth Center (IYC), a not-for-profit located in the small town of Nerekhta, about an hour's drive from Kostroma.
-IYC runs educational and recreational programs, although it's best known for its English-language summer camps.
+You will live and work on the grounds of a camp in a small town about an hour's drive from Kostroma.
+This camp hosts educational and recreational programs throughout the year for children and families, although it's best known for its English-language summer camps.
 These are highly sought-after for their small size and atmosphere, which leaves kids excited to learn foreign languages and explore the world outside of Russia.
 More than half of campers every year are returnees from prior years.